Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9A

 Memory Aid

-Real-World Application
+Real-World Example

 You install a dipole at 20 feet height and measure 60 ohms feed point impedance.
 You raise it to 40 feet, and the impedance changes to 72 ohms.
 The height change affects how the antenna couples with ground, changing the feed point impedance.
 This is why antenna height is important in antenna design.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Feed point impedance, Antenna height, Ground effects, Impedance variation
+Feed point impedance Antenna height Ground effects Impedance variation

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9A topic.